beelzebielsk/ttp-stocks/notes.md

 - db done along with sample data.
 - Create a mock of the Portfolio component.

+Up next
+- Authentication needs to get made

+Remaining
 - api endpoints need to get made
 - frontend needs to get made
-- Authentication needs to get made
 - Find+read up on stocks api
 - Make api calls to stocks from backend.
 My API key should NOT be in my frontend.
 Though I can do as such at the start.